Lake Como, Italy

 For your first evening in Bellagio, stroll through the center of town and keep walking all the way to the northern end of the peninsula.
-Surrounded by the mountains, the water, and the colorful lakeside towns, take in the panoramic view and have dinner at the polished Ristorante La Punta, or spread out under the trees with a picnic.
+Surrounded by the mountains, the water, and the colorful lakeside towns, take in the panoramic view and have dinner at Ristorante La Punta, or spread out under the trees with a picnic.

 One morning, wake up early and walk along the waterfront promenade.
 It's lined with benches and flowering trees, and it's especially peaceful early in the day.
 Stop in at a café for breakfast and watch the main street come to life.

 Back in Bellagio, tour Villa Melzi or take a guided walk through Villa Serbelloni park.
-The park is owned by the Rockefeller Foundation, and is home to their incredible Bellagio Center - and the best views in town.
+The park is owned by the Rockefeller Foundation, and is home to their inspiring Bellagio Center - and the best views in town.
 Have dinner under the wisteria at the Hotel Florence, or over the water at La Terrazza Metropole.